ncoghlan/curiousefficiency/site/posts/2016/08/what-problem-does-it-solve.md

 question we often forget to ask about the software we use:
 *What problem does it solve?*

-That is, many of otherwise surprising discrepancies between `urllib`/`urllib2` and `requests` are best explained by the fact that they solve *different problems*, and the problems most HTTP client developers have today are closer to those Kenneth Reitz designed `requests` to solve in 2010/2011, than they are to the problems that Jeremy Hylton was aiming to solve mroe than a decade earlier.
+That is, many otherwise surprising discrepancies between `urllib`/`urllib2` and `requests` are best explained by the fact that they *solve different problems*, and the problems most HTTP client developers have today are closer to those Kenneth Reitz designed `requests` to solve in 2010/2011, than they are to the problems that Jeremy Hylton was aiming to solve more than a decade earlier.